-If you want to see and hear about some of the highlights of the 2012 NEWSPA conference, you can also check out our YouTube channel.
+If you want to see and hear about some of the highlights of past NEWSPA conferences, you can also check out our YouTube channel.
 You can learn about how to implement your yearbook theme, what it is like to work for a college newspaper, watch examples of good and bad interviews and much more.

 For students only

 The New England Center for Investigative Reporting is hosting a summer workshop for high school students interested in journalism.

 Their High School Summer Investigative Reporting Workshop is a two-week intensive workshop designed for both U.S. and international high school students who are interested in learning and honing journalism, critical thinking, and writing skills.
 The students get hands-on education and insight from award-winning faculty, including Pulitzer winners, spend the summer learning new and valuable journalism skills, and explore the city of Boston while staying on Boston University’s campus.
 Three sessions are offered.
 To learn more, go to http://studentprograms.necir.org/our-programs/

 Scholarship created for Green Bay East High School graduates

 UW Oshkosh alumnus Clifford A. Christl and his family established a scholarship for Green Bay East High School graduates who are obtaining a degree from the College of Letters and Sciences at UW Oshkosh.
 A strong preference will be given to applicants who are planning to major in journalism and are the first family member to attend college.
 Applications are available in the Green Bay East High School guidance office and will be accepted Feb.
 1 through March 15 of each year.